PolyGel Vs Builder Gel

 What Is PolyGel?

 PolyGel has a thick consistency.
-You can manipulate it easily with a brush to create the shape and length that you want.
+You can easily manipulate it with a brush to create the desired shape and length.

-Because of how thick and sticky it is, you also have to use a slip solution while working with it.
-A slip solution is a liquid (usually alcohol-based) that you dip your brush into as you’re working with the Polygel in order to prevent the PolyGel from sticking to the brush and to help smooth it over the nail.
+A slip solution is a liquid (usually alcohol-based) that you dip your brush into as you work with the PolyGel, preventing it from sticking to the brush and helping to smooth it over the nail.

-The main way Polygel differs from acrylic is that it requires a UV lamp to cure.
-This is a great advantage because it means you can take your time to shape it before you decide to cure it.
+This is a great advantage because it allows you to take your time shaping it before deciding to cure it.

 What Is Builder Gel?

-Builder gel is another gel-based product that is used similarly to PolyGel, but it has some differences.
+Builder gel is another gel-based product used similarly to PolyGel, but with some notable differences.

-Just like PolyGel, builder gel requires the use of UV light to cure it, which gives you plenty of time to work with it before you decide it’s ready to dry.
+Just like PolyGel, builder gel requires the use of UV light to cure, which gives you plenty of time to work with it before deciding it’s ready to dry.

 Because it’s thinner than PolyGel, you need to build it up using multiple layers before it becomes durable enough to wear.
 And between each layer, you must cure it under the UV lamp.

-Because of this, it’s considered to be more suitable for more advanced nail techs, but with a little bit of practice – anyone can learn it.
+Because of this, it is considered more suitable for advanced nail technicians, but with a bit of practice, anyone can learn it.

 PolyGel Vs Builder Gel